A-mIn3/WINspect/README.md

 ## Contributions

-You are welcome to contribute and suggeste any improvements.
+You are welcome to contribute and suggest any improvements.
 If you want to point to an issue, Please [file an issue](https://github.com/A-mIn3/WINspect/issues).

 ## Direct contributions